Bombshell (slang)

-The term bombshell is a forerunner to the term "sex symbol" and originally used to describe popular women regarded as very attractive.
+The term bombshell is a forerunner to the term "sex symbol" used to describe popular women regarded as very attractive.
 The Online Etymology Dictionary by Douglas Harper attests the usage of the term in this meaning since 1942.
 Bombshell has a longer history in its other, more general figurative meaning of a "shattering or devastating thing or event" since 1860.

 History

 The first woman to be known as a bombshell was Jean Harlow, who was nicknamed the "blonde bombshell" for her film Platinum Blonde (1931).
 Two years later, she starred in the Metro-Goldwyn-Mayer film Bombshell (1933).
 One of the blurbs on posters was "Lovely, luscious, exotic Jean Harlow as the Blonde Bombshell of filmdom."